d4n3sh/thedaneshproject/content/posts/2008-12-23-iphone-3g-unlock-video.md

   - 930344914

 ---
 Want a simple way to unlock you iPhone 3G? yellowsn0w is your answer.
-It&#8217;s a software based hack for the iPhone 3G from the iPhone Dev-Team and is scheduled for later this month.
+It's a software based hack for the iPhone 3G from the iPhone Dev-Team and is scheduled for later this month.